zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/general-health-and-fitness/workout.md

     - [Injury rehab](#injury-rehab)
       - [20 days intercostal neuralgia rehab plan(tracking)](#20-days-intercostal-neuralgia-rehab-plantracking)

+# Why should engineers and scientists workout at the first place?
+## Benefits
+- Resistance training
+- Cardio
+  - Better heart

+## Scenarios
+- I'm a beginner
+  - I just graduates from University and have no money
+- I'm a intermediate

 # HARDER THAN LAST TIME
 - No running before getting 82kg, below 15% body fat